Eating more natural, whole foods can help lower your risk of heart and cardiovascular diseases

 Berries may be small, but they can have a sizeable effect on heart health.

-For starters, berries are chock full of phytonutrients, says Zumpano.
+For starters, berries are chock full of phytonutrients, notes Zumpano.
 These powerful antioxidants can prevent damage to cells in your body (and heart) while also reducing inflammation that restricts blood flow and raises blood pressure.

 Fiber in berries also may help lower your levels of low-density lipoprotein (LDL), otherwise known as “bad” cholesterol.